Chokseys2022/Backend/README.md

 # Blog Database

-This is a simple backend application for managing blogs.It uses Express.js and MongoDB with Mongoose.
+This is a simple backend application for managing blogs.
+It uses Express.js and MongoDB with Mongoose.
 It provides endpoints for CRUD operations on blog posts.

 ## Features